hexagontk/hexagon/hexagon_site/pages/gradle.md

 ## Kotlin

-Sets up Kotlin's Gradle plugin: Adds Kotlin libraries, setup coverage report, filter project resources with build variables.
-To use it you need to:

-- Define the `kotlinVersion` variable to `gradle.properties` file.
-- Define the `kotlinCoroutinesVersion` variable to `gradle.properties` file.

-Helps with:
+Adds Kotlin's Gradle plugin.
+It sets up:

-* Setting Java version
+- Java version
-* Repositories
+- Repositories
-* Kotlin dependencies
+- Kotlin dependencies
-* Resource processing
+- Resource processing (replacing build variables)
+- Cleaning (deleting logs and dumps files)
-* Tests (ITs, unit, pass properties, output)
+- Tests (ITs, unit, pass properties, output)
+- Setup coverage report
-* Published artifacts (binaries, sources and test)
+- Published artifacts (binaries, sources and test): sourceJar and testJar tasks
-* Jar with dependencies
+- Jar with dependencies: jarAll task

+To use it apply `$gradleScripts/kotlin.gradle` and add the `id 'org.jetbrains.kotlin.jvm' version 'VERSION'` plugin to the root `build.gradle`.

+To setup this script's parameters, check the [build variables section].
+This helper settings are:

+* kotlinVersion (REQUIRED): Kotlin version.
+* kotlinCoroutinesVersion (REQUIRED): Kotlin coroutines version.

 ## Kotlin JS

+TODO COMPLETE THIS DOCUMENTATION

 This script must be applied at the end of the build script.